 Hotel Don Carlos

-The Hotel Done Carlo is itself is an old plantation house that was changed into what is now this small hotel.
+The Hotel Done Carlos is itself is an old plantation house that was changed into what is now this small hotel.
 As you walk through the places you can see the history and art throughout.
 You almost feel like you are in a museum with the beautiful paintings, stain glass, unique tiles and water features.
 Because of its central location there are plenty of restaurants and bar options around plus you are really close to many of the sites.

 The rooms are larger then you think and are well appointed.